Purple-Iverson/Documentation/Sprint 3/Requirement Analysis Document/User Stories/Sprint 3 User Stories.md

 - [x] As an authorized user (developer) of the system, I want to see a complete pipeline of the text-entry questions in the database, to see that these type of questions are stored in the database for future use.
     - [x] User Acceptance Test:	Given that I am an authorized user of the system, when I log in into the database with the correct credentials, then I will see the            text entry question that was created.

-- [ ] As an user, I want to view questions that is stored in the question bank, to see the variety of questions and questions created.
-    - [ ] User Acceptance Test:	Given that I am a signed in user,
-    - [ ] Task: Add create 'view' button to drop down menu
-    - [ ] Task: Create page for view question